coccon/proffastpylot/docs/installation.md

 Note that all packages to be installed with `pip install` will only affect the virtual environment and not the local Python installation.

+In case of a problem, take a look at the [Troubleshooting](https://git.scc.kit.edu/cw4643/prfpylot/-/blob/master/docs/troubleshooting.md) page.

 ## 3. Clone and install the prfPylot repository